-Maiden Cliff Trail is a 2 mile moderately trafficked loop trail located near Camden, ME that features a lake and is rated as moderate.
+Maiden Cliff Trail is a 2 mile moderately trafficked loop trail located near Camden, Maine that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash